 In connection with the 2003 M&F Investments described below, and as a result of Products Corporation's operating results for the fourth quarter of 2002 and the effect of the acceleration of the Company's implementation of the stabilization and growth phase of its plan, Products Corporation entered into the 2003 Bank Amendment with its bank lenders and secured waivers of compliance with certain covenants under the Credit Agreement.
-In particular, EBITDA (as defined in the Credit Agreement) was \$35.2 for the four consecutive fiscal quarters ended December 31, 2002, which was less than the minimum of \$210 required under the EBITDA covenant of the Credit Agreement for that period and the Company's leverage ratio ovenant of the Credit Agreement for that period.
+In particular, EBITDA (as defined in the Credit Agreement) was \$35.2 for the four consecutive fiscal quarters ended December 31, 2002, which was less than the minimum of \$210 required under the EBITDA covenant of the Credit Agreement for that period and the Company's leverage ratio was 5.09:1.00, which was in excess of the maximum ratio of 1.4:1.00 permitted under the leverage ratio covenant of the Credit Agreement for that period.
 Accordingly, the Company sought and secured waivers of compliance with these covenants for the four quarters ended December 31, 2002 and, in light of the Company's expectation that the continued implementation of the stabilization and growth phase of the Company's plan would affect the ability of Products Corporation to comply with these covenants during 2003, as part of the 2003 Bank Amendment, the Company also secured an amendment to eliminate the EBITDA and leverage ratio covenants for the first three quarters of 2003 and a waiver of compliance with such covenants for the four quarters ending December 31, 2003 expiring on January 31, 2004.

-The 2003 Bank Amendment to the Credit Agreement also included the substitution of a covenant requiring the Company to maintain a minimum of \$20 of liquidity from specified sources at all times through January 31, 2004 and certain other amendments to allow for the 2003 M&F Investments and the implementation of the stabilization and growth phase of the Company's plan, including specific exceptions from the limitations under the indebtedness covenant to permit the 2003 Mafco Loans and to exclude the proceeds from the 2003 M&F Investments from the mandatory prepayment provisions of the Credit Agreement, and to increase the maximum on loans under the Credit Agreement by 0.5%, the incremental cost of which to the Company, assuming the Credit Agreement is fully drawn, was \$1.1 from February 5, 2003 through the end of 2003.
+The 2003 Bank Amendment to the Credit Agreement also included the substitution of a covenant requiring the Company to maintain a minimum of \$20 of liquidity from specified sources at all times through January 31, 2004 and certain other amendments to allow for the 2003 M&F Investments and the implementation of the stabilization and growth phase of the Company's plan, including specific exceptions from the limitations under the indebtedness covenant to permit the 2003 Mafco Loans and to exclude the proceeds from the 2003 M&F Investments from the mandatory prepayment provisions of the Credit Agreement, and to increase the maximum limit on capital expenditures (as defined in the Credit Agreement) from \$100 to \$115 for 2003.
+The 2003 Bank Amendment also increased the applicable margin on loans under the Credit Agreement by 0.5%, the incremental cost of which to the Company, assuming the Credit Agreement is fully drawn, was \$1.1 from February 5, 2003 through the end of 2003.